Alessio1599/Integrate-Fire-model/README.md

-# Neural Systems: Integrate-and-Fire Model
+# Integrate and Fire Model

 This repository contains a simulation of two integrate-and-fire neurons coupled through synaptic conductances.
 The neurons are analyzed for their response to a constant input current, and the synchrony of their spikes is evaluated.